PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 direct and nested `_optimize_transpose_mul_add_const_prepost_nhwc_chains()` forms before changing the adjacent affine-pre/post boundary.
 Commit and push only; do not create, reopen, or update a pull request.

+## Affine pre/post direct result characterization checkpoint

+`optimize_transpose_mul_add_const_prepost_nhwc_chains()` returns the fixed one-key dictionary `optimized_transpose_mul_add_const_prepost_nhwc_chains` from an indexed owner with a default 32-rewrite cap.
+Candidate-missing and normal exits both prune unused tensors, so a zero counter is not complete mutation evidence.

+The lowerer wrapper has three calls with the live LayoutState.
+The initial and no-layout fallback calls are raw; the final no-layout call already retains `_no_layout_final_affine_prepost_stats`.
+Terminal affine/Concat/Split, attention/quantized suffix, and pre-add attention recovery each select the public callback with LayoutState.
+Late-binary recovery separately retains and consumes the same callback result inside its composite statistics.

+A passing contract freezes the one-key schema, all three exact lowerer calls, all initial/fallback/final boundaries, three declarative selection indices and layout flags, and the consumed late-binary form.
+A strict expected-failure contract selects `_layout_pass_set_1_affine_prepost_stats` and `_no_layout_fallback_affine_prepost_stats` for the two raw calls while preserving `_no_layout_final_affine_prepost_stats`.

+Characterization validation completed sequentially under `uv`:

+- dedicated result contract: `1 passed, 1 xfailed in 0.57s`
+- indexed owner, terminal/attention/suffix/late-binary routes, initial and no-layout boundaries, final validation, architecture, and pass-efficiency
+  coverage: `495 passed, 1 xfailed in 19.89s`
+- branch-changed broad suite including the new result contract:
+  `1626 passed, 1 xfailed in 30.38s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The sole expected failure is the intentionally unimplemented two-result retention contract.
+Replace only the initial and fallback raw expressions with the selected targets.
+Do not change the result schema, GraphIndex ownership, rewrite cap, candidate handling, pruning, layout synchronization, direct arguments or conditions, existing final target, nested selections, late-binary consumer, surrounding calls, dependency, public API, or TensorFlow behavior.
+Keep both new results unconsumed, validate sequentially, commit, and push only;
+do not create, reopen, or update a pull request.